Atlas200dk/sample-facedetection-python/README.md

 	board-ip: the developer board ip.
 The default ip is 192.168.1.2 when connect with usb

-	insternet-ip: the Ubuntu PC server ip which link to internet
+	internet-ip: the Ubuntu PC server ip which link to internet

 	usb-network-ip: the Ubuntu PC server ip which link to developer board